Zofware/www.simplesportscaster.com/docs/_pages/privacypolicy.md

 #### B. Information we receive from third parties.

-The Zofware Services are integrated with the YouTube platform to allow our users to connect their YouTube accounts directly to SimpleSportsCaster and then livestream non-professional soccer games on their YouTube channels.
+The Zofware Services use [YouTube API Services](https://developers.google.com/youtube/terms/developer-policies#definition-youtube-api-services) to allow our users to connect their YouTube accounts directly to SimpleSportsCaster and then livestream non-professional soccer games on their YouTube channels.
 If you decide to link your YouTube account to SimpleSportsCaster, you will need to sign in to the Google account associated with your YouTube account and we will receive the following information from your YouTube profile: your account name, first and last name, language preferences, and your profile picture if you have one ("**YouTube Data**").
 After you log into your Google account for the first time, we will then collect and store a refresh token on your device to keep you automatically logged into your YouTube account.
+Please refer to the [YouTube Privacy Policy](http://www.google.com/policies/privacy) for more information.

 If you do not want us to receive YouTube Data, you may still livestream a game on your YouTube channel by manually entering in your YouTube URL in the SimpleSportsCaster settings page.
 For more information on how to use SimpleSportsCaster to livestream a game through your YouTube channel, please review the instructions on the Website.